GPR survey of an active petrol station

-When longstanding sites are redeveloped, problems arise where more than one generation of tanks is present.
-Before the modern era of strict environmental regulation, when new tanks were installed at a petrol station, the defunct tanks may not have been extracted.
-All too often the USTs were simply abandoned in-situ still containing remnant petrol or diesel, or infilled with concrete or water.
+Ground Probing Radar (GPR) aka Ground Penetrating Radar is a geophysical method that can provide a solution to the UST problem.
+Underground storage tanks (USTs) holding petrol, diesel and other volatiles at service stations, transport depots, chemical plants and other industrial sites often present a legacy issue.
+When longstanding sites are finally decommissioned, problems can arise during the regeneration phase, particularly on sites that have more than one generation of tanks.
+Before the modern era of strict environmental regulation, when a new set tanks were installed, the defunct ones may not have been extracted.
+All too often the USTs were simply abandoned in-situ still containing remnant petrol or diesel, or simply infilled with concrete or water and left intact.

 Ground Penetrating Radar (GPR) offers a solution to the UST problem.
 Subsurface Geotechnical have a wealth of experience locating buried tanks on dozens of petrol stations, transport depots, chemical works and military bases.
 GPR can detect steel, plastic and concrete tanks through most types of surfacing.
 A typical investigation involves surveying a grid of radar profiles at regular intervals over the site.
 Where a profile transects a cylindrical steel target such as a cylindrical tank at a high angle to its longitudinal axis, the reflections will be curved or hyperbolic in shape (below), where the GPR signal is reflected off the cylindrical surface of the tank.